mne-tools/mne-python/doc/glossary.rst

         See :class:`EvokedArray` for the API of the corresponding object class, and :ref:`tut-evoked-class` for a narrative overview.

+    fiducial point
+        There are three fiducial (a.k.a. cardinal) points: the left preauricular point (LPA), the right preauricular point (RPA) and the nasion.

     first_samp
         The :attr:`~mne.io.Raw.first_samp` attribute of :class:`~mne.io.Raw`
         objects is an integer representing the number of time samples that